fathyb/zstd-proxy/readme.md

 High-performance TCP/UNIX proxy with Zstd compression, with Node.js bindings.

-This is built for the block storage infrastructre in Refloat CI, optimized for a low count (< 100) of medium-lived connections (~ 3 minutes) with high-throughput (~ 500Mbps) and low-latency requirements (< 1ms).
+Optimized for a low count (< 100) of medium-lived connections (~ 3 minutes) with high-throughput (~ 500Mbps) and low-latency requirements (< 1ms).
 It uses io_uring on Linux with fixed buffers to transmit without any syscall.

 An optional zero-copy send mode can be enabled, but it requires Linux 6 and seems to crash on ARM.